commerce-conversion-funnel-og

 Additionally, funnel analysis can help you understand if page performance is an issue, or if problems impact certain segments of customers more than others (like those shopping on Chrome versus Safari).

-Identifying issues like these through funnel analysis enables you to understand which issues are having the greatest effect on customer experience, and then prioritize where your engineering team should focus their attention.
+Identifying issues like these through funnel analysis enables you to understand which issues are having the greatest effect on customer experience and then prioritize where your engineering team should focus their attention.

-When should you turn to funnel analytics to uncover an opportunity in your ecommerce digital experience?
+When should you turn to funnel analytics to uncover an opportunity in your Ecommerce digital experience?
 Here are a few examples:

 Identifying “unknown unknowns”

-Often, when looking for flaws in your ecommerce experience, it can be difficult to know where to begin.
+Often, when looking for flaws in your Ecommerce experience, it can be difficult to know where to begin.
 Building a broad funnel for the most vital workflows on your site—the steps in your checkout flow, in particular—gives you a starting point from which to find more granular improvements.

 Testing a hypothesis